inlab-geo/cofi/doc/README.md

 `sphinx` and `sphinx-insipid-theme` are required for building this documentation.

-So if you are in a hurry, simply use `pip install sphinx sphinx-insipid-theme`.
+So if you are in a hurry, simply use `pip install sphinx sphinx-insipid-theme` to ensure the dependencies.

 Alternatively, the *recommended* way is to use a virtual environment so that it doesn't conflict with the dependencies of your other Python programs.
-We have listed all the dependencies required for developing CoFI in the root level of this repository.
+We have listed all the dependencies required for developing CoFI in a file (`environment_dev.yml`) at the root level of this repository.

-So perform the following steps on your terminal:
+### Building for the first time

 ```bash
 # clone the repo